Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-52nYaN8imgo,292.66,305.md

 ### Transcript

-> these mascots to remind me what happens if I work too long so that's me hmm that's my brain don't work too long kids
+> these mascots to remind me what happens if I work too long so that's me hmm that's my brain don't work too long kids they give the screen and then look at